Moving to Uruguay

 What is the Uruguay cost of living?

-The Uruguay cost of living is lower than in most Western nations, but high than in most South American countries.
+The Uruguay cost of living is lower than in most Western nations, but higher than in most South American countries.

-As a single person living a decent life in a city with most modern comforts (but not a lot of luxury), expect to spend around $700, plus about $400 in rent.
+As a single person living a decent life in a city (probably Montevideo) with most modern comforts (but not a lot of luxury), expect to spend around $800 per month, plus about $500 in rent.